 Jaw correction surgery, or orthognathic surgery, addresses severe dental and skeletal irregularities in the jaw, significantly impacting chewing, speaking, and facial aesthetics.
 Suitable for both children with developmental abnormalities and adults seeking corrective adjustments, this procedure promotes long-term oral health and improved life quality.

 - Correcting Jaw Misalignment: Surgery effectively treats conditions such as underbite, overbite, crossbite, and open bite, enhancing functional capabilities and facial symmetry.
-Surgeons strategically reposition the jawbone, stabilizing it using screws and plates, thus ensuring improved alignment and functionality.
+Surgeons strategically reposition the jawbone, stabilizing it using screws and plates, thus ensuring improved alignment and functionality

 - Recovery Process: Recovery typically involves a short hospital stay followed by a home recuperation period.
-Patients are guided through dietary modifications, exercises for jaw movement, and pain management strategies to ensure a comfortable recovery and optimal surgical outcomes.
+Patients are guided through dietary modifications, exercises for jaw movement, and pain management strategies to ensure a comfortable recovery and optimal surgical outcomes

 - Long-Term Benefits: Beyond immediate physical improvements, patients experience significant psychological benefits, including enhanced self-esteem and social confidence.
 Proper jaw alignment contributes to easier breathing, clearer speech, and reduced dental wear and tear.
+Choosing jaw correction surgery through expert providers both aesthetic and functional success.

 Oral Cyst Removal